SYZYGYfpga/avr-dna-fw/README.md

-SYZYGY AVR Firmware
+SYZYGY DNA Firmware
 ===================

 ## Overview

-This project contains a reference firmware intended for SYZYGY peripherals.
+This project contains a reference firmware implementing the SYZYGY DNA functionality for SYZYGY peripherals.
 The firmware is designed to be run on an Atmel ATTiny 44a microcontroller, though it may be adaptable to other Atmel microcontrollers.

 This firmware is written to comply with the SYZYGY Specification v1.0 along with the SYZYGY DNA Specification v1.0.